chronchi/3dPD/README.md

 - bokeh

 ## Usage

+The application is available online in [this website](http://3dpd.eu-west-3.elasticbeanstalk.com/3dpd).
+The file input is a csv file with 4 columns, no header, the first three columns are the xyz coordinates and the last coordinate is the radius of each point for the alpha shape filtration.
+It can be a zero column.
+See the file ```sample.csv``` for an example.

+### Download instructions

 Download the script files and save them in a folder called 3dPD.
 In the directory above this folder, run the following command
 ```bash